South Carolina Code of Laws

 HISTORY: 1962 Code Section 72-50.8; 1974 (58) 2251; 1980 Act No. 481.

 SECTION 42-3-100.
 Annual budget.

-The commissioners shall annually prepare and the chairman shall annually submit to the State Budget and Control Board and the General Assembly a budget for the Industrial Commission.
+The commissioners shall annually prepare and the chairman shall annually submit to the Governor and the General Assembly a budget for the Workers' Compensation Commission.